lynaghk/json-tagged-literals/README.md

 ## Testing

-Tests are written in CoffeeScript under `spec/coffeescripts`.
+Specs are written in CoffeeScript under `spec/coffeescripts`.

 Start the test server with

     bundle exec rake jasmine

-and then open up `localhost:8888` in your browser to run tests.
+and then open up `localhost:8888` in your browser to run specs.
-If you are editing tests, make sure to run
+If you are editing specs, make sure to run

     bundle exec guard